Ecuadorean protesters raise heat on defiant Moreno

-QUITO (Reuters) - Indigenous-led protesters marched by the thousands during a national strike on Wednesday after President Lenin Moreno refused to step down or overturn anti-austerity measures that have triggered the worst unrest in a decade.
+QUITO (Reuters) - Masked youths battled Ecuadorean security forces during indigenous-led protests and a national strike on Wednesday as President Lenin Moreno stuck by austerity measures that have triggered the worst unrest in a decade.

-In Latin America’s latest flare-up over unpopular economic structural reforms, the shutdown left many streets empty of traffic, schools closed and businesses shuttered from the highland capital Quito to coastal city Guayaquil.
+In Latin America’s latest flare-up over unpopular structural economic reforms, the shutdown cleared many streets of traffic, while schools closed and businesses shuttered from the highland capital Quito to coastal city Guayaquil.

-In some places, masked youths hurled stones and sticks at police who fired teargas back, though the wider demonstrations were mainly peaceful.
+Though the wider demonstrations were peaceful, in some places protesters hurled stones and sticks at police who fired teargas back.
 In Quito, several people fell injured, witnesses said, as helicopters buzzed downtown.

-“Our flag is red, like the blood of the working class!” chanted marchers in Quito, beside graffiti against President Lenin Moreno and the International Monetary Fund (IMF).
+“Our flag is red, like the blood of the working class!” chanted marchers in Quito, beside graffiti against Moreno and the International Monetary Fund (IMF).

 Protests erupted in the Andean nation of 17 million people a week ago when Moreno cut fuel subsidies here as part of a package of measures in line with a $4.2 billion IMF loan.